cherishirish/ecommerce-project/Proposal/proposal.md

 Yesha is the team's programming expert, responsible for:
 - Writing, testing, and maintaining the code that powers software applications or projects.
 - Coding, debugging, and implementing new features or functionalities as required.
-- Handling the user-interface and user-experience along with Cherish
+- Handling the user interface and user-experience along with Cherish

 ### Cherish - Project Manager and Design ###
 Cherish plays a dual role within the team, encompassing: